Space startup Astra signs first commercial launch contract, boosts rocket capacity

 The buzz of activity has touched off a frenzy of capital infusions and blank-check deal-making.

-Astra is going public at a valuation of $2.1 billion through a deal expected to close before July with special-purpose acquisition company Holicity Inc (HOL.O), backed by McCaw and Gates.
+Astra is going public at a valuation of $2.1 billion through a deal expected to close before July with special-purpose acquisition company Holicity Inc, backed by McCaw and Gates.

-The transaction includes a $200 million private investment led by funds and accounts managed by BlackRock Inc (BLK.N).
+The transaction includes a $200 million private investment led by funds and accounts managed by BlackRock Inc.

 Small rocket maker Rocket Lab, which has already launched 97 satellites for government and commercial use, also announced a deal in March with a SPAC to go public at a roughly $4.1 billion valuation including debt.